AMCA Testing - Wind Driven Rain

 You may need to ventilate a room with electrical equipment, such as computers or generators.
 Or severe weather events may be common in your area.

 In these instances, your goal should be to keep your interior spaces dry.
-A standard louver may provide some protection from rainwater, but they will fail at blocking serious weather conditions. wind driven rain louvers are tested and rated to protect against severe weather.
+A standard louver may provide some protection from rainwater, but they will fail at blocking serious weather.
+AMCA tests rate wind-driven rain louvers for protection against severe weather.
 For these requirements, always look for the wind driven rain seal.

 One More Thing - Hurricanes!

-Wind Driven Rain louvers are tested to reject heavy rainfall at high wind speeds, but there may be instances where you need more protection.
+Manufacturers test Wind Driven Rain louvers to reject heavy rainfall at high wind speeds, but sometimes you need more protection.
 What if you’re building in a High Velocity Hurricane Zone (HVHZ)?

 Hurricane louvers and severe weather

-A hurricane louver is designed to withstand hurricane-force wind, heavy rainfall, and impacts from windborne debris.
-These louvers are tested by Miami-Dade County and by AMCA.
-For Miami-Dade, each louver must be certified for use in HVHZs.
+A hurricane louver withstands hurricane-force wind, heavy rainfall, and impacts from windborne debris.
+Miami-Dade County and AMCA provide the test standards for these.
+Miami-Dade County must approve each louver for HVHZs.

-For AMCA, hurricane louvers are rated under AMCA Standard 540, for Windborne Debris Impact Resistance, and AMCA Standard 550, for High Velocity Wind Driven Rain Resistance.
+AMCA rates hurricane louvers under AMCA Standard 540 for windborne debris impact resistance and AMCA Standard 550 for high-velocity wind-driven rain resistance.
 Read our article on AMCA Standards 540 & 550 for more information.

 For more on louvers, read these Newsstand articles: